Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

     4. The foreign agent receives the registration reply and then forwards it to the <mark>mobile node</mark>.Registration is complete.
 ![mobile_ip](/images/computer_networking_topdown/mobile_ip.png)

+> ### 7.4.4 Mobility in Cellular Networks

 - How Routing Calls to a Mobile User Works In GSM:
     1. The correspondent dials the mobile user’s phone number.The call is routed from the correspondent through the PSTN to the <mark>home MSC</mark> in the mobile’s home network.
-    2. The home MSC receives the call and interrogates the <mark>HLR</mark> to determine the location of the mobile user.
-In the simplest case, the HLR returns the <mark>mobile station roaming number (MSRN)</mark>,If HLR does not have the roaming number, it returns the address of the <mark>VLR</mark> in the visited network.
+    2. The home MSC receives the call and interrogates the <mark>home location register (HLR)</mark> to determine the location of the mobile user.
+In the simplest case, the HLR returns the <mark>mobile station roaming number (MSRN)</mark>,If HLR does not have the roaming number, it returns the address of the <mark>visitor location register (VLR)</mark> in the visited network.
 In this case , the home MSC will need to query the VLR to obtain the roaming number of the mobile node.
     3. Given the roaming number, the home MSC sets up the second leg of the call through the network to the MSC in the <mark>visited network</mark>.
 The call is completed, being routed from the correspondent to the home MSC, and from there to the visited MSC, and from there to the base station serving the mobile user.

 - How the HLR obtains information about the location of the mobile user: